testcontainers/testcontainers-java/docs/modules/databases/jdbc.md

 This is useful if you have a fixed script for setting up database schema, etc.

+It also possible to point to a folder instead of a single file, in that case all the *.sql files under that directory will be executed one by one in order.
+To specify the order the format expected is `[0-9]-name.sql`

+    ├── somefolder
+    │   └── 01-create.sql
+    │   └── 02-data.sql

+`jdbc:tc:mysql:5.7.22:///databasename?TC_INITSCRIPT=somepath/somefolder`

+This is useful if you have a set of SQL migration scripts.

 ### Using an init script from a file

 If the init script path is prefixed `file:`, it will be loaded from a file (relative to the working directory, which will usually be the project root).